C4Q/AC3.2-APIs/README.md

 - Perhaps you have a new take on location-based B2B services, and will make use of the [Foursquare API](https://developer.foursquare.com/) to load local business data
 - Have a way to track pokemon in PokemonGo?
 Seems like a good place to use the [Google Maps API](https://developers.google.com/maps/) to display live GPS data

-Apps can use multiple `REST` API's to perform complex tasks and create novel experiences for their users.
-With enough practice and skill, you can even develop your own APIs that other developers will use
+Apps can even use multiple `REST`ful API's to perform complex tasks and create novel experiences for their users.
+With enough practice and skill, you can even develop your own APIs that other developers will use.

 ---